-School Safety Committee.
-The bill creates the Colorado interagency working group on school safety.
-The working group consists of 14 voting members, including 4 legislative members.
+The act creates the Colorado interagency working group on school safety.
+The working group consists of 14 voting members.
 The mission of the working group is to enhance school safety through the cost-effective use of public resources.
 The working group shall:

-- Study and implement recommendations of the state auditor's report regarding school safety released September 2019;
+- Study and implement recommendations of the state auditor's report regarding school safety released in September 2019;